Sl1me945/CMake_Projects/README.md

 # Task Tracker CLI

-A simple command-line task tracker written in C++.
+A simple command-line task tracker written in C++ for roadmap.sh.
 Tasks are stored in JSON format and persisted between sessions.

 ## Features